Bonds

 Understanding Alabama Bond Rules

-When you or a loved one is arrested, every minute in custody matters.
-Understanding Alabama’s bond system can be the difference between early release and extended detention.
-At JB Brown Criminal Trial Practice, our experienced bail bonds lawyers work quickly to help secure your release and fight for fair bond conditions.
+When you or a loved one is arrested, every minute spent in custody matters.
+Understanding Alabama’s bond system is the difference between early release and extended detention.
+Our bail bond attorneys have the skills and resources to help you and your family.

 Bond Schedule Under Rule 7.2

-Alabama’s Rule 7.2 of the Alabama Rules of Criminal Procedure establishes standard bond amounts, but with strong legal advocacy, courts can modify these amounts based on specific circumstances.
+Alabama’s Rule 7.2 of the Alabama Rules of Criminal Procedure establishes standard bond amounts.
+However, courts can modify these amounts based on specific circumstances.

 Felonies